U.S. Supreme Court permits challenge to Texas six-week abortion ban | Law-Order

 Biden's administration has called it a "bounty."
 That feature made it more difficult to directly sue the state to challenge the law's legality, helping shield the measure from being immediately blocked.
 'THE FEDERAL RIGHT' Conservative Chief Justice John Roberts, joined by the court's three liberal justices, agreed that licensing officials can be sued, but said the providers could also target other officials, including state court clerks and the attorney general.
 Roberts criticized the Texas law as specifically designed to "nullify" the Supreme Court's precedents on abortion, effectively denying women a constitutional right.

-The U.S. Supreme Court on Friday allowed abortion providers to pursue a legal challenge to a ban on most abortions in Texas, with the fate of the Republican-backed measure that allows private citizens to enforce it now hanging in the balance.
+The U.S. Supreme Court on Friday allowed abortion providers to pursue a legal challenge to a ban on most abortions in Texas but left the nation's strictest abortion law in place, with the fate of the Republican-backed measure that allows private citizens to enforce it still hanging in the balance.
 The justices, who heard arguments on the case on Nov.
-1, lifted a block on lower court proceedings, likely paving the way for a federal judge to formally block the law.
+1, lifted a block on lower court proceedings, which may pave the way for a federal judge to block the law at least in part.
 The conservative-majority court on Sept.
-1 had declined to halt the law.
-The court in a separate case dismissed a separate challenge brought by President Joe Biden's administration.
+1 had declined to halt the measure.
+The justices in a separate case dismissed a separate challenge brought by President Joe Biden's administration.

 Texas had sought to exploit a loophole in that earlier ruling by saying no state officials could enforce it, but the Supreme Court said the challengers could pursue their case by naming state licensing officials as defendants.
 Conservative Justice Clarence Thomas dissented on that part of the ruling, saying he would have dismissed the lawsuit altogether.